-The Hospital pays for the limited license for all House Officers.
+The Hospital pays for the MA state Limited medical license for all House Officers.

-All residents and fellows will be provided with a meal allowance of $700 per academic year programmed onto the House Officers’ identification badges.
+All residents and fellows are provided with a meal allowance of $700 per academic year programmed onto the House Officers’ identification badges.
 You can use this at any of our cafeterias.